joshbegley/nyt-latest/README.md

 `Ricardo Cruciani, a former pain management physician, already faces state charges.
 Each of the federal charges carries a maximum sentence of 20 years.`\
 https://nytimes.com/2021/10/20/health/ricardo-cruciani-federal-charges.html?searchResultPosition=4

-**Rahm Emanuel, Seeking Senate Nod, Is Pressed Over 2014 Police Shooting**\
+**Rahm Emanuel, Seeking Senate Nod, Discusses 2014 Police Shooting**\
-`At his confirmation hearing, President Biden’s pick for envoy to Japan issued a warning to Beijing and defended his actions as mayor of Chicago after the killing of Laquan McDonald.`\
+`At his confirmation hearing, President Biden’s pick for envoy to Japan issued a warning to Beijing and explained his actions as mayor of Chicago after the killing of Laquan McDonald.`\
 https://nytimes.com/2021/10/20/us/politics/rahm-emanuel-confirmation-hearing.html?searchResultPosition=5

 **‘Dune’ Review: A Hero in the Making, on Shifting Sands**\